Slow roasting garlic results in a creamy, sweet and mellow flavor that is the perfect compliment to spicy mustard and bright lemon juice.

 First, using a sharp knife, slice 1/4 inch off the top of a whole head of garlic to expose the individual cloves.
 (Hint: Find the root of the bulb and cut off the opposite end of the head.
 Similar to chopping an onion, always leave the root in-tact.)

 Next, place on large square of foil and drizzle with olive oil and pinch of salt and pepper.

 Lastly, Wrap foil tightly around the garlic head and throw in a 400 degree oven for 45 minutes.

 End result?
 Soft and creamy cloves of perfection that add a sweet and mild garlic flavor to anything from pastas to pizzas to sandwiches and more.

 One of my favorite uses for roasted garlic is to whisk it into a vinaigrette with lemon juice and olive oil.
-It’s also delicious spread on warm crusty bread.
+It’s also delicious spread on warm crusty bread or use it in a dip.
 It’s everything you expect from a restaurant, no reservation required.

 Your fork is waiting.

 How to Roast Garlic Cloves In The Oven

 - 1 head garlic